bluline.gif (3534 bytes)

-Sketch of Joseph Otteni
+Sketch of Joseph Oatney

 1825 - 1897

-Joseph (Josef) Oatney, son of Benedict and Christina Otteni, was born on 28 Nov 1825 in Urloffen, Germany.
-Not much is known about Joseph during his early years.
+Joseph Oatney, son of Benedict and Christina Otteni, was born on 28 Nov 1825 in Urloffen, Germany.
 It is conjectured, since the official ship passenger list has not been located, that he arrived in the United States with his parents and settled with them in Ohio in the early 1830's.

-The next record concerning Joseph was his marriage to Martha Ann Warner on 20 Feb 1848.
+The next record concerning Joseph was his marriage to Martha Ann Warner.
 Martha, born on 24 Aug 1833 near Leesburg, Virginia, moved to Marion County, Ohio at the age of two after her mother died.
-Not yet 15 years old, she and Joseph married in Lancaster, Ohio by Rev. Joshua M. Young, a priest at St. Mary Catholic Church.
+Not yet 15 years old, she and Joseph married in Lancaster, Ohio on 20 Feb 1848 by Rev. Joshua M. Young, a priest at St. Mary Catholic Church.

 Joseph and Martha moved West and began married life in Martin County, Minnesota.
 They remained there for many years.
 According to Martha's obituary, they "experienced many of the rigors and hardships of pioneer life while living in Minnesota".